-To withdraw an objection, you need to to write a letter to the City Development Branch, Moreland City Council, Locked Bag 10, Moreland 3058.
+To withdraw an objection, you need to to send a letter to the City Development Branch, Moreland City Council, Locked Bag 10, Moreland 3058.

 You need to include your details, the details of the application and a statement saying that you are withdrawing your objection.